How to Create a Simple Inventory Management System

 Step 3: Select an Inventory Management System Software

-Next, choose software that fits your chosen tracking method and business workflows.
+Next, choose software that fits your tracking method and business workflows.
 Your options range from simple spreadsheets to dedicated inventory management platforms:

 Step 4: Set Up SKUs and Categories